Logo DesignBrand Strategy & PositioningModern Graphic Design

 As we drain the last drop from this metaphorical bottle, let’s raise our glasses to ten whiskey emblems that will always be remembered.
 They are symbols of a brand and historical artefacts and lessons in visual communication.

 Every logo we have examined is different, beginning with Jack Daniel’s simple starkness and ending with Ballantine’s intricate coat of arms.
-These designs tell stories about innovation and tradition, localism versus globalism – everything any good graphic should do that tries to convey the spirit of an entity worldwide known through such a small container as a bottle.
+These designs tell stories about innovation and tradition, localism versus globalism – everything a good graphic should do to convey the spirit of an entity worldwide through such a small container as a bottle.

 So next time you choose your whisky or pour yourself some neat at home, take a few seconds longer than usual on these little pieces.
 Appreciating them as if they were masterpieces because, basically, within the whiskey industry, what matters is what catches your eye before anything else warms up inside, drinking it straight from those bottles.